Search for gamma-ray emission from the Coma Cluster with six years of Fermi-LAT data: Introduction

 While there is not yet observational evidence for energetic protons in clusters, the presence of relativistic electrons is well established from radio observations.
-Clearly, strong radio galaxies in clusters are sources of relativistic electrons: e.g., M87 in Virgo \citep{Bolton:1949aa}, NGC~4869 in Coma \citep{Willson:1970aa}, NGC~1275 in Perseus \citep{van-den-Bergh:1961aa}.
-It is also possible that energetic particles are (re)accelerated in IC space by, e.g., merger and accretion shocks \citep[for a recent review, see][]{Brunetti:2014aa}.
-From the large extent of cluster radio halos and typical synchrotron energy loss times, it is commonly thought that the emitting electrons are secondary, namely decay products of charged pions (produced in p-p interactions).
-Since contemporary viable models predict that the dominant \gr emission process is $\pi^{0}$ decay \citep[e.g.,][]{Brunetti:2014aa} and since the electron lifetimes to radiative losses are generally significantly shorter than the source crossing time \citep{Petrosian:2001aa}, in our work here we ignore purely leptonic models.
+Clearly, strong radio galaxies in clusters are sources of relativistic electrons: e.g., M87 in Virgo \citep{Bolton:1949aa}, NGC~4869 in Coma \citep{Willson:1970aa}, NGC~1275 in Perseus \citep{van-den-Bergh:1961aa}; {see also \citet{Dutson:2013aa} for a comprehensive search for the brightest cluster galaxies.} It is also possible that energetic particles are (re)accelerated in the intracluster medium (ICM), by, e.g., merger and accretion shocks \citep[for a recent review, see][]{Brunetti:2014aa}.
+From the large extent of cluster radio halos and typical synchrotron energy loss times, it is commonly thought that the emitting electrons are secondary, namely decay products of charged pions {\citep[produced in p-p interactions; see, e.g.,][for a recent review]{Brunetti:2014aa}}.
+Since contemporary viable models predict that the dominant \gr emission process is $\pi^{0}$ decay \citep[e.g.,][]{Brunetti:2014aa} and since the electron lifetimes to radiative losses are generally significantly shorter than the source crossing time \citep{Petrosian:2001aa}, in our work here {we do not consider} purely leptonic models.

-An analysis of 50 clusters using four years of data from the Large Area Telescope (LAT) onboard the \fermi\ satellite \citep{Ackermann2013} resulted in upper limits on the CR-induced \gr emission \citep[see also][]{2010ApJ...717L..71A,Huber:2013aa,Zandanel:2014aa}.
+An analysis of 50 clusters using four years of data from the Large Area Telescope (LAT) onboard the \fermi\ satellite \citep{Ackermann2013} resulted in upper limits on the CR-induced \gr emission \citep[see also][]{2010ApJ...717L..71A,Huber:2013aa,Griffin:2014aa,Prokhorov:2014aa}.
 The \gr upper limits from these analyses put stringent constraints on the energy density of energetic protons in clusters, severely constraining models for acceleration by structure formation shocks \citep[reviewed by][]{Brunetti:2014aa}.